Bridge to Liberal Arts Success at Tufts (BLAST)

 • No. All students will be required to return home at the end of the program.

 • Yes.
-Scholars will be in a pre-major advising course together in the fall and spring semesters.
-Scholars will continue to meet with the BLAST director and participate in sponsored programs.
+Scholars will be required to participate in bi-weekly workshops in the fall.
 The program will support scholars through graduation.